mnarasimhan02/WeSport/README.md

 ## Features

-* Recommends play places around user location
+* Recommends play places around userModel location
 * Select existing places or search places by address
 * Find nearby by users and chat with them
 * Add game details for every games and access the same from widget.